Hop Into Eggciting Learning Opportunities | Flat 25% OFF | Code: EASTER

 What is a Mainnet?

 A Mainnet is a fully developed and operational Blockchain network that serves as the primary infrastructure for a specific cryptocurrency.
 Before a Blockchain project reaches the Mainnet stage, it typically goes through a testing phase known as a Testnet.
 Testnets provide a controlled environment where developers can test new code, fine-tune logic, and experiment without affecting the live Mainnet.
-Once the code passes quality assurance in the Testnet, it’s migrated to the Mainnet production environment, where it becomes accessible to the public.
+Once the code passes quality assurance in the Testnet, it’s migrated to the Mainnet production environment, which becomes accessible to the public.

 When a user initiates a transaction on the Mainnet, the transaction information is broadcast to the network nodes.
 Miners play a vital role by competing to solve complex mathematical puzzles.
 The first miner to successfully solve the puzzle and add the transaction to the Blockchain is rewarded with a predetermined amount of cryptocurrency.
-This incentive system encourages miners to actively participate in the network.
+This incentive system encourages miners to participate actively in the network.

 Mainnets provide users with confidence in the security and transparency of their transactions.
 Every transaction is recorded, ensuring a high level of trust and security.
 Mainnets serve as the live network where all transactions and data are processed and recorded, making them the cornerstone of Blockchain technology.
-This live, fully operational Blockchain network allows users to engage in various activities, from sending and receiving cryptocurrency to developing decentralized applications and creating smart contracts.
+This live, fully operational Blockchain network allows users to engage in various activities, from sending and receiving cryptocurrency to developing decentralised applications and creating smart contracts.

 Also Read- How Does a Mainnet Work?
 Explained